Associate Professor, Department of Human Sciences

 Kwame Agyemang is an Associate Professor of Sport Management in the Department of Human Sciences.
 Prior to arriving at The Ohio State University, he served seven years (2012-2019) at Louisiana State University (earning promotion and tenure in 2018) and one year at Eastern Kentucky University as an assistant professor (2011-2012).
 He also spent the spring 2019 quarter as a visiting professor at UC Davis’ Graduate School of Management.

-Agyemang has published 30 peer-reviewed journal articles in various journals, including the Journal of Management Inquiry, Journal of Sport Management, Sport Management Review, Journal of African American Studies, International Journal of Sport Management, and International Review for the Sociology of Sport, among others.
-He is also the Deputy Editor for Sport, Business and Management: An International Journal and serves on several editorial boards: Sociology of Sport Journal, International Journal of Sport Communication, Journal of Amateur Sport, and International Journal of Sport Management.
+Agyemang has published more than 30 peer-reviewed journal articles in various journals, including the Journal of Management Inquiry, Journal of Sport Management, Sport Management Review, Journal of African American Studies, International Journal of Sport Management, and International Review for the Sociology of Sport, among others.
+He is currently the Editor-in-Chief for Sport, Business and Management: An International Journal and serves on several editorial boards: Sociology of Sport Journal, International Journal of Sport Communication, Journal of Amateur Sport, and International Journal of Sport Management.

 - Graduate Certificate, Change Leadership, Cornell University SC Johnson College of Business, 2018